 Consider this: the human body has three main layers of skin, and most tattoos are embedded into the second layer.
 However, if you only go into the first layer of skin (which would require surgical if not magical precision) the ink may indeed fade but it won't fade evenly and will never fade completely.
 If you went this route, you'd be left with an unsightly half-tattoo with splotches of ink that will like they were haphazardly applied here and there.

 Klicks Tattoo quotes an article from The Herald in which Dr. Arthur Morris, a plastic surgeon, says, "A tattoo only lasts if it goes into the dermis (the layer of cells below the epidermis).
 In other words, there is no possible middle ground."
 In the same article, Lal Hardy, of The Alliance of Professional Tattooists says, "Professional tattoo studios won't go near these so-called temporary tattoos.
 It is hairdressers and market stalls who are doing them.
 The people doing it may even believe the tattoos are temporary, but those getting them are guinea pigs."

 Basically, the art of the semi-permanent is nothing but a scam.
 Stick-on tattoos are temporary (and last three to seven days) and henna art is temporary (and lasts two to four weeks), and tattoos are permanent.
 Those are the only real choices you have.

 I recently visited a website promoting its semi-permanent tattoos that are guaranteed to stay on—and look good—for up to seven weeks and then disappear.
 There was even an image of how you can easily apply your own tattoo at home.
 There was also a promotion at the bottom of the page promising to send you $100-worth of free tattoo ink if you submit your email.
 This site, and many others like it, scream scam.

-In the end, if you are not prepared to keep your tattoo for the rest of your life, you'd be best off not getting one at all.
+In the end, if you are not prepared to keep your tattoo for the rest of your life, you'd be better off not getting one at all.